pmeeny/CI-MS4-LoveRugby/README.md

 24. These settings set up a cache policy, set the bucket name, and the environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY that you set in your aws account
 25. The configuration also requires the media/static folders that must be setup in the AWS S3 bucket to store the media and static files

-## Postgres Database
-Postgres is the database used in the application for production.
-The database is created as part of setting up a deployment on Heroku, which is described below

 ## Local Deployment
 To run this project locally, you will need to clone the repository
 1. Login to GitHub (https://wwww.github.com)